-- detailed lesson plan detailing timetables for delivery, aims, outcomes and objectives for each session, learner and trainer activity - tutor briefing notes - Learning materials.
-Learners should be provided with clear and accurate reference books/handouts cover all topics included in the qualification.
+- detailed lesson plan detailing timetables for delivery, aims, outcomes and objectives for each session, learner and trainer activity; - tutor briefing notes; - Learning materials.
+Learners should be provided with clear and accurate reference books/handouts covering the topics included in the qualification and have access to these reference materials for the validity of their certification.